'Aggressive and brazen': NZ retailers plagued by $1 billion of petty crime - NZ Herald

 ''Unfortunately, this is a cost to the store and inevitably to customers, making it a lose-lose situation for everyone.''

-A Countdown spokesperson said it serves more than three million customers a week nationally and the vast majority were honest.
+A Countdown spokesperson said it served more than three million customers a week nationally and the vast majority were honest.

 ''Unfortunately, even a small amount of theft does have an impact as a cost for businesses like ours to cover, and that's why we have a range of measures in place to detect and prevent theft in our stores at all times of the year.''

 A police spokeswoman said shoplifting ranged from petty theft to organised large-scale theft.
-Retail crime also includes assault on staff, property damages, e-crime and credit card fraud.
+Retail crime also included assaults on staff, property damages, e-crime and credit card fraud.

 Shoplifting was theft and an offence under the Crimes Act.